mitchellh/gon/README.md

 `gon` can be configured completely from the command line, via a configuration file, or a mix of both.
 The configuration specifies all the settings `gon` will use to sign and package your binaries.

+**gon must be run on a macOS machine with XCode 11.0 or later.** Code signing, notarization, and packaging all require tools that are only available on macOS machines.

 ```
 $ gon [flags] [CONFIG]